GoSuda

 The method for processing SVG in this library is as follows:

-- The content of the SVG file is read as a string (or directly included as in the example above).
+1. The content of the SVG file is read as a string (or directly included as in the preceding example).

-- This content is passed to the Data function to be converted into a string containing options (the -data option).
+2. This content is transmitted to the Data function to convert it into a string containing options (the -data option).

-- The converted byte value is passed to the NewPhoto function, which returns an Img structure pointer representing a Tcl/Tk image.
+3. The converted byte value is transmitted to the NewPhoto function, which returns an Img struct pointer representing the Tcl/Tk image.

-- As it passes through the Image function, the Img structure pointer is converted into a string with the -Image option appended.
+4. As it passes through the Image function, the Img struct pointer is converted into a string with the -Image option appended.

-- The reason for converting to a string containing the RAW value of the structure is for the creation of a Label widget.
+5. The reason for converting to a string containing the raw struct value is for the creation of the Label widget.

 ICO and PNG files are processed in a similar manner.